MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragoperation_setdraguicontentfromsoftwarebitmap_1812485985.md

 ## -description

-Specifies that a bitmap image should be used as a custom drag visual (displayed at the specified offset from the input pointer) during the drag and drop operation.
+Specifies that the specified bitmap image should be used as a custom drag visual (displayed at the specified offset from the input pointer) during the drag and drop operation.

 ## -parameters